 I recently learned many of the homeless in nicer cities have laptops.
 This makes sense – laptops are really cheap these days, way cheaper than houses, and you can carry them around with you on your back.
 Psychiatric hospitals, in contrast, do not have laptops.
 Even if you own a laptop, you may not bring it in, since it is theoretically Usable As A Weapon.
 You may not bring a cell phone, a tablet or any other form of communication device.
 Some of the very nice psychiatric hospitals, including the one I work at, have a single computer for thirty residents, which you may use for fifteen minutes a day, with a nurse watching you the whole time to make sure you don’t go on any sites that seem likely to make you upset or emotional.
 This fact alone makes me, personally, with my as far as I can tell totally intact mind, prefer the thought of homelessness to the thought of lifetime institutionalization.
 My computer is my only lifeline to most of my friends and the only way I have to express myself, and the thought of trading that away just so I can have a warm bed seems – pardon the expression – insane.

 And for me it’s the computer.
 For other people it’s other things, reasonable by our standards or not.
 A few weeks ago I was woken up by a call in the middle of the night.
 A newly admitted patient at the mental hospital where I work was making a scene.
 She had this thing about using her special pillowcase, and pillowcases weren’t on the hospital’s Special List Of Things It Is Okay To Bring In.
 Sheets?
 Absolutely.
 Blankets?
 Totally fine.
 Pillows?
 Knock yourself out.
 But nobody had thought about pillowcases, so they were officially banned.
-And I made it to the hospital, still half-asleep, and for a second I couldn’t figure out who was the crazy person, the woman making a William Wallace-esque stand for the right to bring her pillowcase into a hospital, or the woman telling her absolutely not, because it wasn’t on the Magic List.
+And I made it to the ward, still half-asleep, and for a second I couldn’t figure out who was the crazy person, the woman making a William Wallace-esque stand for the right to bring her pillowcase into a hospital, or the woman telling her absolutely not, because it wasn’t on the Magic List.
 Eventually I asked the nurse if maybe we could just sort of pretend the pillowcase was a very small sheet, and she said that if I specifically ordered her to do so she wasn’t able to contradict a doctor’s orders, and the problem was solved.
 By which I mean that by the time she figured out something else she needed, my shift would be over and it would be someone else’s problem.
 Because everything in a mental hospital is like this all the time.

 So am I okay with this causing some people to freeze to death?
 Yes.
 I don’t think we can be sufficiently sure that institutionalizing schizophrenics is in their own best interest to overcome the burden of proof necessary for overriding someone’s revealed preferences.
 So if respecting people’s revealed preferences mean some of them go homeless or die, so be it.
 God help us if we ever systematically decide that people should not be allowed their freedom if the decision carries any discomfort or risk.